Tyrese Spicer: International career

 Spicer played two matches with the Trinidad and Tobago U15 team, recording two assists.
 In June 2020, he attended a training camp with the Trinidad and Tobago senior team.

 On 21 March 2025, he made his debut for the Trinidad and Tobago senior team in a 2–1 victory over Cuba in a 2025 CONCACAF Gold Cup qualification match.
 On 29 August, Spicer was called up by head coach Dwight Yorke for 2026 FIFA World Cup qualifying matches against Curaçao, Jamaica, and Bermuda.
 Spicer was retained for the following international window and qualifying matches against Bermuda and Curaçao.
 On 10 August, Spicer scored his first goal for the national team in a 3–0 win at Bermuda.
 In the following match at Curaçao, Spicer scored an equalizing goal to help the game end 1–1.
 Spicer was again called up for the final qualifying matches against Jamaica and Bermuda and entering the final two matches Trinidad and Tobago needed to defeat Jamaica and improve their goal difference.
 The Soca Warriors drew Jamaica 1–1 and subsequently failed to qualify for the 2026 FIFA World Cup behind Jamaica and Curaçao.

+Spicer was recalled to the national team by Derek King on 15 September 2026 for CONCACAF Nations League matches against Haiti, the Dominican Republic, and Curaçao from 24 September to 4 October.